alphagov/govuk-frontend/docs/installation/installing-with-npm.md

     npm init -y
     ```

-3. [Install Nunjucks v3.0.0 or later](https://www.npmjs.com/package/nunjucks), if you want to [use GOV.UK Frontend's Nunjucks macros](https://design-system.service.gov.uk/get-started/production/#using-nunjucks-macros).
+3. Install a Sass compiler that will work with your project, for example [Dart Sass](https://sass-lang.com/dart-sass) or [LibSass](https://sass-lang.com/libsass).

-4. Install a Sass compiler that will work with your project, for example [Dart Sass](https://sass-lang.com/dart-sass) or [LibSass](https://sass-lang.com/libsass).
+You can also [install Nunjucks v3.0.0 or later](https://www.npmjs.com/package/nunjucks) if you want to [use GOV.UK Frontend's Nunjucks macros](https://design-system.service.gov.uk/get-started/production/#using-nunjucks-macros).

 ## Install